Kopelson/React_Portfolio/README.md

-# React Portfolio
+# React Portfolio :

-## Description
- <p>Welcome to my full stack portfolio!
+Welcome to my full stack portfolio!
 I designed a responsive website to show off the different projects I have been working on.
 I used React to create a mobile responsive portfolio.
 Feel free to take a look at how I used React to create my website.

-Thanks!

-Kenneth Kopelson</p>

 ## Overview
  * Project link: https://kopelson.github.io/React_Portfolio/#/